ZsoltTanko/inline-llm-lens/README.md

 - No telemetry.
 No analytics.
 No crash reporting.
 - No backend owned by this app — API calls go directly from the user's machine to their configured provider.
 - API keys live in the macOS login Keychain.
 - No background scraping.
-The app never reads selected text or pasteboard contents until the user explicitly invokes it.
+The app never reads selected text or pasteboard contents until the user explicitly invokes it (hotkey or right-click Services).
+- On invocation in apps where Accessibility doesn't expose the selection, the app simulates Cmd+C to capture the highlighted text, then restores the previous pasteboard.
+This is on by default and can be disabled in **Settings → Capture**.
 - Local history is **off by default**; when enabled, stored as a JSON file on disk only.

 See [`mvp_spec.md`](mvp_spec.md) §15 for the full privacy stance.